flutter/website/src/get-started/flutter-for/ios-devs.md

 and asks it what size it wishes to be.
 1. The parent lays out the child, ensuring that it’s within the original constraints.

-The main differences are that in Flutter the size can be asserted by the parent widget, and overrule the child’s desired size.
+Flutter differs in how the parent widget asserts its size and can overrule the child’s desired size.
-Parents can force a child to be a specific size by using tight constraints where the minimum height is equal to the maximum height, or the minimum width is equal to the maximum width.
+To force a child to be a specific size, the parent can use tight constraints.
+Consider a constraint tight when its minimum value equals its maximum value.

 In SwiftUI, views can choose to expand to the space that the parent has said is available, or choose to be the size of its content.